jblasek/Pad22/contact.md

 # Frequently Asked Questions

+## Q: What is the PV App for?
+## A: The PV App adds many features for the every day PV student like a digital ID and ordering food online.
+For more information, go to the PV App page on our website.

 ## Q: Where can I download the PV App?
 ## A: You can download the app on the IOS App store, the Google Play Store, as well as the PVSD HS website.